Waterhen Bloa: How to tie & fish this “Blinged-up” beautiful Old Classic

 The Waterhen Bloa is a classic North Country spider fly pattern that dates back over 200 years (originally known as the Dark Bloa and a few other names).

-It has been one of my favourite trout spider flies since I started tying and fishing it on the River Wharfe half a century ago.
+It has been one of my favourite trout and grayling flies since I started tying and fishing it on the River Wharfe half a century ago.

 A few years back I read an article by Paul Proctor where he’d modified the fly by adding a pearly butt.
 I’ve tested his modern version on the Welsh Dee, and the results have been…